Working with Other Agencies

 - Substitution Process Diagram (PDF) (November 2015)

-On June 21, 2010, the Environmental Assessment Office (EAO) and the National Energy Board (NEB) entered into an agreement (NEB-EAO Agreement (PDF, 1.06MB)) which states the EAO will accept the NEB's environmental assessment of a proposed project (that otherwise would have to be reviewed under the Environmental Assessment Act) as an equivalent assessment, and that the proposed project may proceed without a provincial environmental assessment certificate.
+On June 21, 2010, the Environmental Assessment Office (EAO) and the National Energy Board (NEB) (now the Canada Energy Regulator) entered into an agreement (NEB-EAO Agreement (PDF, 1.06MB)) which states the EAO will accept the NEB's environmental assessment of a proposed project (that otherwise would have to be reviewed under the Environmental Assessment Act) as an equivalent assessment, and that the proposed project may proceed without a provincial environmental assessment certificate.

 There is also an EAO Fact Sheet on this agreement: EAO/NEB Fact Sheet (PDF).

 The following projects are subject to this Agreement.
-Information about these projects can be found on the National Energy Board's web site.
+Information about these projects can be found on the Canada Energy Regulator's web site.

 - Dawson Project